 The investment factor

-Investment is the part of financial planning that a lot of clients enjoy talking about most.
+Investment is the part of financial planning that I found a lot of clients enjoyed talking about most.

 Everyone has a view on whether buy-to-let investment is better than the stock market and everybody loves to play the amateur market psychologist, trying to predict how global events are going to affect the movement of the world’s major indices.